kaprakashr/effortless/README.md

 Are you using Scapy? (or) fighting for Ixia/spirent ports at your work? :-)
 ---------------------------------------------------------------------
-Motivation behind this snippet is SCAPY's sluggish speed, 'effortless' cisco cli style makes it easier than scapy and 100 times faster than scapy..!!!
+'effortless' cisco styled CLI makes your life easier than scapy/ixia and 100 times faster than scapy..!!!

 Use Case
 --------